NASA Ames Space Settlement Contest

 - All submissions must be received by March 1, 2017.

 - A NASA certificate will be sent via the post office to all participants unless plagiarism is detected.
 By default we send paper certificates to the address on the entry form.

-- The best submission, regardless of category, wins the grand prize, consisting of the space colony submission being placed on the NASA Ames World Wide Web site.
+- The best submission, regardless of category, wins the grand prize, consisting of the space settlement submission being placed on the NASA Ames World Wide Web site.

 - The National Space Society (NSS) invites all 2017 contest participants to attend the NSS 36rd annual